 2. Utah: Maximum penalty for a first offense is a $750 fine and 90-day jail sentence.

-Like with Alaska, this maximum penalty only applies if you didn't get into a crash and hurt someone.
-If you're texting while driving in Utah and cause an accident in which someone suffers serious bodily harm, the maximum fine increases to $1,000, and the maximum jail sentence increases to one year.
+Like with Alaska, this maximum penalty only applies if you get into a car crash and hurt someone.
+If you're texting while driving in Utah and cause an auto accident in which someone suffers serious bodily harm, the maximum fine increases to $1,000, and the maximum jail sentence increases to one year.